-Finally, we recognize the several hundred members of WG1 who took the time to read innumerable drafts, sit through many meetings in person and online, contribute comments, point out inconsistencies, and suggest solutions to problems.
-The membership makes The Sedona Conference Working Group Series publications possible and lends them the authority that only diversity and inclusiveness can provide.
-WG1 is only one of several Sedona Conference Working Groups engaged in producing primers, principles, guidelines, and best practices to move the law forward in the areas of antitrust, patent, data security, and cross-border litigation.
+Finally, in addition to the many members of the community that provided comments during the public comment period, we recognize the several hundred members of WG1 who took the time to read innumerable drafts, sit through many meetings in person and online, contribute comments, point out inconsistencies, and suggest solutions to problems.
+Their membership makes The Sedona Conference Working Group Series publications possible and lends them the authority that only diversity and inclusiveness can provide.
+WG1 is only one of several Sedona Conference Working Groups engaged in producing primers, principles, guidelines, and best practices to move the law forward in the areas of antitrust, patent, data security, and crossborder litigation.
 If you are not already a member of The Sedona Conference Working Group Series, we urge you to consider joining and becoming part of this unique effort.
 More information on the Working Groups and membership may be found at https://thesedonaconference.org/join.

-Craig Weinlein

-Executive Director

-The Sedona Conference
+Craig Weinlein Executive Director The Sedona Conference October 2017

-March 2017